 Examiner Determination

-Has any Examiner mistakenly rendered his/her Determination due to factors beyond the three elements mentioned in URS Procedure 8.1.2?
+To your knowledge, has any Examiner rendered his/her Determination based upon word mark factors beyond the three elements enumerated in URS Procedure 8.1.2?

 URS Procedure 8.1: The standards that the qualified Examiner shall apply when rendering its Determination are whether: 8.1.2 The registered domain name is identical or confusingly similar to a word mark: (i) for which the Complainant holds a valid national or regional registration and that is in current use; or (ii) that has been validated through court proceedings; or (iii) that is specifically protected by a statute or treaty currently in effect and that was in effect at the time the URS Complaint is filed;

-Do the Providers know any situation that the nominal registrant changed after the Complaint was filed?
+Do you know of any situation in which the nominal registrant changed after the Complaint was filed?
 If so, how was it handled?

-How many Complaints have been dismissed on the basis of the wrong Respondent being named with the domain(s) registered with a privacy/proxy service?
+How many Complaints, if any, have been dismissed on the basis of the wrong Respondent being named in regard to domain(s) registered with a privacy/proxy service?

-Has any Examiner evoked rules beyond the URS Rules, Procedures, and Supplemental Rules?
+Has any of your Examiners invoked standards beyond the URS Rules and Procedures, and your Supplemental Rules?

-What guidance that Providers have formally or informally given to the Examiners?
+What guidance have you formally or informally given to your Examiners?

-What are the “guidelines” referred in URS Rule 13(c)?
+[What is your understanding of the “guidelines” referred in URS Rule 13(c)?
 Are they referring to Provider’s Supplemental Rules?
-If not, can the Providers provide a copy of their guidelines?
+If not, can you provide a copy of any alternative guidelines that you have developed? – Note: This question should probably be struck, as the Rule language refers to “guidelines as to length set forth in the Provider's Supplemental Rules” ]

-Both the Forum and MFSD provide a template or guidelines to their Examiners in writing a determination.
+(To ADNDRC) Both the Forum and MFSD provide a template to guide their Examiners in writing a determination.
 Does ADNDRC do the same?
+If not, do you provide any alternative form of guidance for the drafting of URS decisions?

 URS Rules 13(c): Examiner Determinations shall normally comply with the guidelines as to length set forth in the Provider's Supplemental Rules.
 If the Examiner concludes that the dispute is not within the scope of the URS Provider, it shall so state.

-How do FORUM and MFSD compel their Examiners to comply with such template or guidelines?
+[How do FORUM and MFSD compel their Examiners to comply with such template or guidelines?

-Noting previous remarks that the quality of determinations vary from Examiner to Examiner.
+Noting previous remarks that the quality of determinations vary from Examiner to Examiner. – Note: This question’s focus is unclear and requires further discussion]

-The URS Documents Sub Team is suggesting that a Guide for URS Examiners be developed, to assist them with understanding the distinction between easy and more difficult cases.
-Who should develop this guide – ICANN, each Provider, or all Providers to collaborate on a consolidated guide?
+The URS Documents Sub Team has suggested that a Guide for URS Examiners be developed, to assist them with understanding the distinction between clear-cut and more difficult cases.
+Do you agree?
+If so, who should develop this guide – ICANN, each Provider separately, or should all Providers collaborate to develop a uniform guide?

-How do Examiners determine the standard of proof in URS cases?
+How do your Examiners apply the “clear and convincing evidence” standard of proof required in URS cases?

-How do the Providers ensure that Examiners actually provide the reasons of their respective Determinations?
+How do you ensure that Examiners actually provide some explanation of the facts and reasoning in support of their Determinations?
+If you do not do so, please explain why.

-Among Examiner’s Determinations, how many do not provide the reasons on which the Determination is based?
+Among your Examiner’s Determinations, how many do not provide the reasons on which the Determination is based but simply state that the URS elements have been established?

-How often was the URS Rules 13(d) invoked?
-What factors have been considered by Examiners in making that determination?
+How often has URS Rules 13(d)been invoked?
+What factors have been cited by Examiners in making that determination?

 URS Rules 13(d): If after considering the submissions the Examiner finds that the Complaint was brought in bad faith or was brought primarily to harass the domain name holder, the Examiner shall declare in its Determination that the Complaint was brought in bad faith and constitutes an abuse of the URS proceeding.